AOSauron/aOS/README.md

 **Simple Operating System based on Linux kernel, built with Linux From Scratch**

 *Personal project for academic use.
-Built from crouton Ubuntu 14.04*
+Built from Debian 9 Stretch*

 ## Authors